MiniFate/MiniFate/_chapters/00-outline.md

 but she might roll to subdue him before his friends escape, or to recognize him as a `Student of the Blade Dancers`.

 Dice give aspects mechanical power.
-When you are called upon to roll, figure out with your group which of your character's aspects is most appropriate and note the rating.
+When you are called upon to roll you:

+1. Figure out with your group which if any of your character's aspects is most appropriate.
+2. If you have an appropriate aspect, get a +2 bonus.
-Then pick up four dice, throw them, and total up the results and add the rating to determine the result.
+3. Then pick up four dice, throw them, and total up the results.

 Each die face has the following values:

 | Die Face  | Value |